boots-edu/textbook/source/text/9-webz-intro/beginning_webz.md

 </details>

 ## Key Idea
-***WebZ*** is a lightweight web framework designed for this book.
+***Webz*** is a lightweight web framework designed for this book.
 It uses many of the same principals as more advanced web frameworks such as React and Angular, but simplifies operations to focus on Typescript development

 # Working Example of Webz